 First of all, I prepared the site by laying down some thick (but not waterproof) weed control fabric (aka weed proof membrane) to kill the grass and weeds that were already here.
 The membrane stops the sunlight getting to the grass and it dies because it can’t photosynthesize.

 There was a lot of moss in this area and weed control fabric isn’t much use for that.
 However, iron sulphate works well for moss.
 Usually, iron sulphate is used to acidify soil (to make so-called ericaceous soil, suitable for erica, heather, rhododendrons, hydrangeas, citrus plants and other acid-needing plants).
 Since moss thrives in waterlogged alkaline conditions (especially in shady areas), acidifying the soil can help with this.

-My problem with this method was, when the soil is this waterlogged, all that will happen is the water will dilute the iron sulphate until it’s not very effective (any acid or alk.
+My problem with this method was, when the soil is this waterlogged, all that will happen is the water will dilute the iron sulphate until it’s not very effective (any pH of acid or alkaline can be neutralized when diluted with enough water).
 We would need to drain the area before using that remedy on the moss.
 Instead, I dug over the whole area after removing the weed control fabric so the moss was dug into the soil.
 It needs light (even a little bit) and oxygen to survive so this was another effective way of getting rid of it.

 The wood needs to be thick enough to hold a ton of soil and remember, that soil will be wet, which will shorten the life of the wood if it’s untreated.
 However, untreated wood is better for your plants because the chemicals from treatments can leach into the soil.
 With a large bed this is less of an issue.

 The structure was easy to make and here’s instructions, if you want to make one, too.

 Instructions for making a high raised bed:

 You will need:

 6 pieces of wood (length 2m, width 2cm, height 10cm)

 6 pieces of wood (length 1m, width 2cm, height 10cm)